buddhist-uni/buddhist-uni.github.io/_courses/nibbana.md

 We wrap up this, the main, section of our course, with a brief word on the "Radiant Mind" and related perennial topics:

+{% include content_blurb.html category="canon" slug="sn1.23" %}
+- A short poem (which inspired the Visuddhimagga) on how the path creates “unentangled” knowledge.

 {% include content_blurb.html category="articles" slug="luminous-mind_analayo" %}
   - Bhikkhu Analayo gives a careful, textual study of the supposedly “luminous” nature of the mind in early Buddhism.
 Is such a view supported by the early texts or is this a later development?